ashfurrow/blog/source/blog/2015-06-15-let-s-do-something.html.markdown

 My friend correctly pointed out the inappropriateness of me, a white dude, making a list of underrepresented iOS people.
 That's a great point.

-But that doesn't mean the idea itself is bad – it means that we need help from other people.
-We need members of underrepresented groups to help us.
+But that doesn't mean the idea itself is bad.
+It means we need to make sure the actual voices of underrepresented people are heard, and not our own.

 Let's do something.
 Let's make a list of awesome people in iOS who aren't white dudes.
 Are there any people who are not  white cishet men out there who have some time to help make a list?
 You can stay totally anonymous and back out at any time.
 If you identify as a member of an underrepresented group in tech, [let me know](mailto:ash@ashfurrow.com) who you admire.